Virtuoso-D3V/0g-doc/docs/0g-storage/access-storage-through-cli/indexer.md

 # indexer

-Due to the sharding mechanism, when the entire network data volume increases, an upload or download request for a single file may need to transfer data between multiple different storage nodes, How to find a suitable storage node may become a problem for ordinary users.
+Due to the sharding mechanism, when the entire network data volume increases, an upload or download request for a single file may need to transfer data between multiple different storage nodes, how to find suitable storage nodes may become a problem for ordinary users.

 Indexer is a service used to provide storage node queries, it is usually run by groups or individuals who maintain some stable storage nodes.
 It returns the trusted node list it maintains or the node list discovered through the p2p network to the user.
 To run an indexer service: